zhtaihao/Interpolator/CONTRIBUTING.md

-ok mad respect for wanting you to do this but honestly run away while you can
+ok mad respects to you for wanting to do this but honestly run away while you can